Bill Plympton: Later works

 In 2011, Alexia Anastasio completed a documentary on Plympton's life, Adventures in Plymptoons!, released in September 2012 direct-to-DVD and on video-on-demand.

 In 2011, Plympton collaborated with child film critic Perry Chen on Ingrid Pitt: Beyond the Forest, a 2011 short animated film directed by Kevin Sean Michaels, about actress and Holocaust survivor Ingrid Pitt.

-Plympton animated the opening couch gag for the Simpsons episodes "Beware My Cheating Bart" in 2012, "Black Eyed, Please" in 2013, "Married to the Blob" in 2014, "Lisa the Veterinarian" in 2016, "22 for 30" in 2017, "3 Scenes Plus a Tag from a Marriage" in 2018, "Manger Things" in 2021 and "One Angry Lisa" in 2022; as well as the menus and packaging for the Season 19 DVD.
+Plympton has done extensive guest animation work for The Simpsons, producing eight opening couch gags for the show between 2012 and 2022, as well as the menus and packaging for the Season 19 DVD.

 Plympton directed the segment "On Eating and Drinking" in the 2014 animated film The Prophet, adapted from Kahlil Gibran's book The Prophet.
 In 2018, Plympton created a series of videos for The New York Times called “Trump Bites”.
 One of the series, Trump and Putin: A Love Story, depicts Trump and Putin kissing half-naked.
 Critics said the video implied that gay relationships were inherently comical and immoral.

-In 2020, Plympton released a Kickstarter for his new animated comedy western, Slide.
-The funding was successful and Plympton plans on finishing the film by 2022.
+In 2020, Plympton released a Kickstarter for a new animated comedy western, Slide.
+The funding was successful, raising $60,000 from 400 backers.
+The film premiered at the 2023 Annecy International Animation Film Festival and was shown at several other film festivals through 2023 and 2024, though the film has yet to receive a wide release.

+Plympton released a new animated short in 2024 called Duckville which had its world premiere at the 25th Woodstock Film Festival.

+In 2025, Plympton announced a new animated short entitled Whale 52 - Suite for Man, Boy, and Whale which had its New York premiere in September at the IFC Center in New York City as part of a multi-day Plympton retrospective produced by "Weird Al" Yankovic.
+It then played in October at the Woodstock Film Festival.

+Technique

+By sometimes alternate the same drawings back and forth, it creates a shimmering effect that makes it look like the images are pulsating.